-The Developer Spotlight series sheds light on the brilliant developers we work with.
-As a special guest, they’ll dive right into topics ranging from how they began their journey in the games industry to what their development approach is like, their thoughts on current trends, and other juicy bits.
+The Publishing With Kwalee series sheds light on the brilliant developers we work with.
+As a special guest, they’ll dive right into topics ranging from how they began their journey in the games industry to what their development approach is like, their thoughts on current trends, and what it’s like publishing with Kwalee.

-In this entry we’re focusing on Tictales, the narrative game specialists who became the first studio to be acquired by Kwalee in early 2022.
+In this entry we’re talking to Tictales, the narrative game specialists who became the first studio to be acquired by Kwalee in early 2022.
 You can also read more about the acquisition in an interview we did with 80lv.

 Christophe: Hi, I’m Christophe Chocho, CEO and co-founder of Tictales.